-Each character is basically a collection of weapons, armor, and magic items, with two stats: Level and Class.
-For instance, you might describe your character as "a Level 9 Investigator with a Slime-Proof Poncho, a Fake Tentacle, and a Backpack Full of Dynamite.
+Each character is basically a collection of weapons, armor, and magic items, with three stats: Level, Class, and Faction.
+For instance, you might describe your character as "a Level 8 Pathfinder Witch with the Hellscourge, Goblin Sweat, and the Torc of Tchotchkes."

-Level: This is a measure of how generally buff and study you are.
+Level: This is a measure of how generally buff and studly you are.
 When the rules or cards refer to your Level, capitalized, they mean this number.

 You gain a level when you kill a monster, or when a card says that you do.
-You can also sell Items to buy levels (see Items).
+You can also sell Items to buy levels (see Items, p.
+3).

 You lose a level when a card says you do.
-Your Level can never go below 1.
-However, your combat strength can be negative if you get hit by a Curse or have an Ichor tossed at you.
+Your Level can never go below l.
+However, your combat strength can be negative, if you get hit by a Curse or suffer some other kind of penalty.

-Class: Characters may be Professors, Investigators, Monster Whackers, or Cultists.
-Each Class has different abilities, as shown on the cards.
-You gain the abilities of a Class the moment you play its card in front of you, and you lose them as soon as you discard that card.
+Class: Characters may be Alchemists, Necromancers, Summoners, or Witches.
+Each Class has special abilities, shown on the cards.
+You gain the abilities of a Class the moment you play its card in front of you, and lose them as soon as you discard that card.

 Some Class abilities are powered by discards.
-You may discard any card, in play or in your hand, to power a special ability.
+Unless the card specifies, you may discard any of your cards, in play or in your hand, to power a Class ability.

-You can discard a Class card at any time, even in combat: "I don't wanna be a Professor any more."
-Exception: you cannot discard the Cultist card voluntarily.
-See Cultists, below.
-When you discard a Class card, you become classless until you play another class card.
+You can discard a Class card at any time, even in combat: "I don't wanna be a Witch anymore."
+When you discard a class card, you become classless until you play another Class card.